-Obama Pardons Famous Hotelier and Baseball Star
+Obama Pardons Famous Hotelier And Baseball Star

 In a flood of clemency orders before he leaves office, President Obama commuted the sentences of 209 people and pardoned 64 others on Tuesday.
 The vast majority of offenders had been convicted of drug-related crimes.
 Two were involved in cases about leaks of government material.
 And two were cultural stars of past decades who had run afoul of the IRS.